iranzo/stampython/README.md

 The bot stores stats on users/chats, remembering the chat/user name and last time seen so it can be later used for purging data not being accessed in a while
 - `/stats show (user|chat)` will list the list of users/chats and time of last update

+### Auto-karma triggers
+Bot allows to trigger auto-karma events, so when key word is given, it will trigger an event to increase karma value for other words
+- `/autok key=value` Will create a new auto-karma trigger, so each time `key` is used, it will trigger value++ event
+- `/alias list [word]` Will show current defined autokarma triggers and in case a word is provided will search based on that word
+- `/alias delete key=value` will delete a previously defined auto-karma so no more auto-karma events will be triggered for that pair

 ### Alias
 Bot allows to setup alias, so when karma is given to a word, it will instead add it to a different one (and report that one)
 - `/alias key=value` Will create a new alias, so each time `key++` is used, it will instead do value++